Brian Copeland: Plays

-THE SCION

-In 2014, Copeland opened his critically acclaimed THE SCION, an investigation into the circumstances that led to fellow San Leandro resident Stuart Alexander murdering 3 government meat inspectors who tried to inspect his Santos Liguisa Factory in June 2000.

-Book
+Further solo shows followed in 2012, The Waiting Period; 2013, The Jewelry Box; and 2014, The Scion.

+Books

 In 2006, the publishing house Hyperion released a memoir by Copeland based upon his play.

-In 2009, the book was selected by "Silicon Valley Reads" as the one to read and discuss as a community.
+In 2009, the book was selected by Silicon Valley Reads to read and discuss as a community.
 This organization represents this Northern Californian region's libraries, bookstores, and schools, along with some civic leaders.

+Copeland has written two crime fiction novels in the Topher Davis series, Outraged (2024) and Shadows of Justice (2025).

 Film career

 In 2006, Copeland was cast as the son of Morgan Freeman's character in the Rob Reiner film The Bucket List, also starring Jack Nicholson.

-In 2021, Copeland appeared in the sequel to the hit film VENOM entitled VENOM: LET THERE BE CARNAGE.